-All community associations are required to carry general liability insurance.
-This protects your members and any property owned by your association.
+ll community associations are required to carry general liability insurance.
+This protects your members and Board, as well as any property owned by your association.

 General Liability

 To meet the City of Saskatoon's grant criteria, your community association must carry \$2 million in general liability insurance.